lllyasviel/PaintingLight/README2.md

-# Author Notes

-Note that this repo is currently under construction and we are actively uploading many files.
-Please wait till 2020.01.20 before an official release.

 # Project PaintingLight

 PaintingLight is a project conducted by the Style2Paints team, aimed at finding a method to manipulate the illumination in digital paintings.
 The project started at about 2019 January, and the core algorithm is accepted by ACM Transitions on Graphics at 2020.